MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/flex-layout.md

 ## Common usage scenarios

-The **[FlexLayoutDemos](https://developer.xamarin.com/samples/xamarin-forms/UserInterface/FlexLayoutDemos/)** sample program contains several pages that demonstate some common uses of `FlexLayout` and allows you to experiment with its properties.
+The **[FlexLayoutDemos](https://developer.xamarin.com/samples/xamarin-forms/UserInterface/FlexLayoutDemos/)** sample program contains several pages that demonstrate some common uses of `FlexLayout` and allows you to experiment with its properties.

 ### Using FlexLayout for a simple stack